Load data from Microsoft SQL Server

-This section explains how to connect Microsoft SQL Server with Exasol and then load data.
+This article explains how to connect to Microsoft SQL Server with Exasol and then load data.

-To view details about data type mappings or to migrate data, see the SQL Server to Exasol migration script in our GitHub repository.
+For details about data type mappings and how to migrate data, see the SQL Server to Exasol migration script in our GitHub repository.

-• You can download the JDBC driver for SQL Server from the Microsoft JDBC download page.
-To know the JDBC driver compatible with your database version, refer to the JDBC driver support matrix and policy on the Microsoft documentation site.
+• Download the JDBC driver for SQL Server from Microsoft JDBC download .
+To know which JDBC driver is compatible with your database version, refer to the JDBC driver support matrix and policy .

 DRIVERNAME=MSSQLServer